episerver/EPiServer.Labs.BlockEnhancements/README.md

 ![Content draft view](assets/docsimages/content_draft_view_demo.gif)

+## Inline Create

+Allow editors to create & publish new blocks inline, without the need to leave the current content context.

+This feature also works in nested block scenarios, so let's say an editor can create a Row Block instance and then add child blocks to that Row.
+All those operations can be done without leaving the parent page context.

+All new blocks are published automatically.

 ## Configuring enabled features

 To turn off one or more feature, use the `BlockEnhancementsOptions` options class and then, for example, in the initialization module, set `false` on the feature that should not be available.
 All features are enabled by default.